ReactiveHTML/rimmel/README.md

 # Examples, examples, examples 🛟

-There are several collections on Stackblitz that can get you started, give you inspiration or show you advanced design patterns.

-There are several collections on Stackblitz that can get you started, give you inspiration or show you advanced design patterns.
+There are several collections on Stackblitz with over 200 examples that can get you started, give you inspiration or show you advanced design patterns.

 [The Basics](https://stackblitz.com/@dariomannu/collections/rimmel-js-getting-started) 🧺 A good place to start off.
 Simple examples for simple tasks.